GoogleCloudPlatform/google-cloud-iot-arduino/README.md

 connecting to Google Cloud IoT Core.

-This contains two parts: a library to make a JWT (json web token) which is used to authenticate with Google Cloud IOT, and Arduino sketches that demonstrate how to connect to Google Cloud IOT using the available MQTT bridge.
+This contains two parts: a library to make a JWT (json web token) which is used to authenticate with Google Cloud IoT, and Arduino sketches that demonstrate how to connect to Google Cloud IoT using the available MQTT bridge.

 **This example is not an officially supported Google product, does not have a SLA/SLO, and should not be used in production.**